georgekosmidis/Greenhopper/README.md

 ![](docs/greenhopper_simple.png)

-# Greenhopper - Adds Carbon Aware Capabilities
+# Greenhopper - Decarbonize your Azure Functions!

 Greenhopper is a small library that adds carbon aware capabilities to your code, converting your workload to a sustainable one, and thus environmentally friendlier.